 Why Didn’t I Know About This?

-Magnesium oxide boards have been used by builders all over the world for years.
+Builders have used magnesium oxide boards all over the world for years.
 On the other hand, they have only started to gain traction in North America since the early 2000s.

-What’s a common building material in Asia, is but an emerging technology in the United States.
-As a consequence, builders are just discovering MagPanel’s amazing fire-retardant capabilities (magnesium doesn’t burn).
-The first cellular phone was produced in 1983 but cell phones weren’t common until 2000 (remember life before cell phones).
+What’s a common building material in Asia is but an emerging technology in the United States.
+Consequently, builders are just discovering MagPanel’s amazing fire-retardant capabilities (magnesium doesn’t burn).
+The first cellular phone was produced in 1983, but cell phones weren’t ordinary until 2000 (remember life before cell phones).
 It takes time for an entire paradigm to shift.
 Keep in mind, the entire construction process hasn’t changed much in the last 100 years, but the materials continue to evolve.